-Hernán Galperin (Ph.D., Stanford University) is Research Associate Professor at the Annenberg School for Communication, University of Southern California, where he is Director of the Annenberg Research Network on International Communication.
-Previously, he served as Associate Professor and Founder-Director of the Center for Technology and Society at the Universidad de San Andrés (Argentina).
-He is also Senior Research Fellow at CONICET (the national science council of Argentina), Non-Resident Fellow at Telecom CIDE (Mexico), and Senior Researcher at the Regional Dialogue for the Information Society (DIRSI).
+Hernán Galperin (Ph.D., Stanford University) is Associate Professor at the Annenberg School for Communication, University of Southern California, where he is also Director of the Annenberg Research Network on International Communication.
+He is also affiliated with the USC Annenberg Innovation Lab, the USC Price Center for Social Innovation and the USC Spatial Analysis Lab.
+In addition, Dr. Galperin is Non-Resident Fellow at Centro Latam Digital, a cyberpolicy think-tank based at CIDE (Mexico City).
+Previously, he served as Associate Professor and Founder-Director of the Center for Technology and Society at the Universidad de San Andrés (Buenos Aires, Argentina).

 - Galperin, H., and Mariscal, J. (eds.)
 (2016).
 Information technology for development: Opening the Internet black box.
 CIDE Press.

 - Jordán, V., Galperin, H., & Peres, W. (eds.)
 (2013).
 Broadband in Latin America: Beyond Connectivity.
 Santiago de Chile: ECLAC-UN.

 - Castells, M., Galperin, H., & Fernandez-Ardevol, M. (2011).
 Mobile communications and development in Latin America.
 Barcelona: Ariel.

 - Galperin, H., & Arcidiacono, M. (2018).
 Learning from or leaning on?
 The impact of children on Internet use by adults.
 New Media and Society. https://doi.org/10.1177%2F1461444818799996

 - Galperin, H. (2017).
 Why Are Half of Latin Americans Not Online?
 A Four-Country Study of Reasons for Internet Non-Adoption.
 International Journal of Communciation (pdf).